remiconnesson/rust-in-action-workthrough/notes.md

 I'm looking for a way to remove them automatically.

 I've added `:autocmd BufWritePre *.rs :%s/ / /g` to my `.vimrc`

+(and I've removed it currently because it screams an error when there's no `nbsp` in the file :/ )

+...

+There's something called a `prelude` that I need to investigate : https://doc.rust-lang.org/std/prelude/index.html

+...